 Make sure your cat has identification.

 Your cat should wear current rabies tags and a name tag engraved with your cell phone as well as a relative’s number.
 Should you become separated, his ID tags will provide information that can reunite you.
 But remember collars can come off, and with them your pet’s identity.

 A microchip ensures your pet will never become separated from his ID.
 And equally as important as implanting the chip is registering it and notifying the registry whenever your contact information changes.
 If your pet doesn’t have a microchip, keep a picture of him on your cell phone for identification purposes.

 Each pet needs his own carrier and a “go bag” with everything he’ll need during an evacuation.
 Keep emergency provisions in sturdy containers that can be carried easily (plastic tub, duffle bags, covered trash containers, etc.).
 Tape the checklist below to it.
 Make note whenever you replace food, water and medications (every six months is a good method).

-The kit should include:
+Your cat’s emergency kit should include:

 - An accessible carrier for every pet.
 You don’t want to have to dig under 20 years of Cat Fancy back issues in the attic when Barney Fife is telling you to leave.
 Carriers should be large enough for your cat to stand up and turn around in.
 Line the carrier floor with puppy pads or give kitty a shoebox litter box.
 Write your contact information in permanent marker on the carrier and duct tape his photo to it.

 - A photo of each of your pets and a description of their breed, age, sex, color, and markings.
-You can download a free pet identification/information form and Notify In Case of Emergency cards.

 - Copies of your cat’s medical and vaccination records.
 In the event your vet’s clinic receives a direct impact, you’ve lost those records.
 Veterinary records may be needed for transport across state lines.